NayanDZ/Web/README.md

 - Common Injections are: <b><a href="https://github.com/NayanDZ/sql">SQL</a></b>, OS Command Injection, XXE, LDAP and  Cross-site Scripting (XSS) is now part of this category.</td>
 </tr>
-<tr><td colspan="2"><b><a href="https://owasp.org/Top10/A04_2021-Insecure_Design">A04:2021-Insecure Design:</a></b>Insecure design is a broad category representing different weaknesses, expressed as “missing or ineffective control design.”
+<tr><td colspan="2"><b><a href="https://owasp.org/Top10/A04_2021-Insecure_Design">A04:2021-Insecure Design: </a></b>Insecure design is a broad category representing different weaknesses, expressed as “missing or ineffective control design.”
 Insecure design is not the source for all other Top 10 risk categories.
 There is a difference between insecure design and insecure implementation.
 We differentiate between design flaws and implementation defects for a reason, they have different root causes and remediation.
 A secure design can still have implementation defects leading to vulnerabilities that may be exploited.
 An insecure design cannot be fixed by a perfect implementation as by definition, needed security controls were never created to defend against specific attacks.
 One of the factors that contribute to insecure design is the lack of business risk profiling inherent in the software or system being developed, and thus the failure to determine what level of security design is required.</td>
 </tr>

-<tr><td><b>A5:2017 Broken Access Control:</b>
-Restrictions on what authenticated users are allowed to do are often not properly enforced.
-Attackers can exploit these flaws to access unauthorized functionality or data, such as access other users' accounts, view sensitive files, modify other users’ data, change access rights, etc.</td>

-<td><b><a href="https://owasp.org/Top10/A05_2021-Security_Misconfiguration">A05:2021–Security Misconfiguration</a></b>:
+<tr><td colspan="2"><b><a href="https://owasp.org/Top10/A05_2021-Security_Misconfiguration">A05:2021–Security Misconfiguration</a></b>:

 - Missing appropriate security hardening across any part of the application stack or improperly configured permissions on cloud services.